 How about we finally wrap up these kitchen rehab posts?!
 Finally.
 I know!
 If you need to catch up, you can read all about how I painted my cabinets without sanding them here and see the finished kitchen here.
 Painting the cabinets made a huge difference and lightened up our kitchen so much!
 But I knew from the beginning that the backsplash needed a fresh look too.

 Here’s a before and after.
-The backsplash just didn’t “pop” against the cabinets. ;) I thought about putting in a white subway tile, but then it started to feel like every Pinterest kitchen I’ve seen over the last 5 years!
+The backsplash just didn’t “pop” against the cabinets. 😉 I thought about putting in a white subway tile, but then it started to feel like every Pinterest kitchen I’ve seen over the last 5 years!
 I do love the white-on-white look, but it didn’t feel right for our house.
 That’s when the brilliant idea hit me (HA!) – I could paint it any color I wanted.
 And if it was a disaster, then I could look at putting in something else.
 I mean, why not?!
 Living on the edge, people.
 That’s what this is.
+You can check over here to get the right kind of paint that you require.

 It definitely “POPS” now.
 Don’tcha think?!